 Paycheck Fairness Act Talking Points:

-- Despite federal and state equal pay laws, gender and racial pay gaps persist, and earnings lost to these gaps are exacerbating the financial effects of COVID-19, falling particularly heavily on women of color and the families who depend on their income.
+- Despite federal and state equal pay laws, gender and racial pay gaps persist, and earnings lost to these gaps have exacerbated the financial effects of COVID-19, falling particularly heavily on women of color and the families who depend on their income.
 The Paycheck Fairness Act would take meaningful steps to update and strengthen the Equal Pay Act of 1963 to help close the gender pay gap.

 - We need new tools to fight discriminatory pay practices, and we need effective incentives and assistance to help employers comply with the law.
 The Paycheck Fairness Act provides these tools by closing loopholes in the Equal Pay Act and putting new protections in place for the benefit of all American workers.

 - Women became half of the full-time labor force in our nation for the first time in the last decade, and three-quarters of moms are now in the labor force, more than half of whom are the primary breadwinners for their families.
-At the same time, women in this country lost more than 5 million jobs in 2020; women accounted for 100% of the jobs lost in December 2020.

 - The gender pay gap exists for every age group, in nearly every profession, and widens over a woman’s lifetime.
 It even follows women into retirement, due to lower retirement savings and pension benefits.